picuino/tecno-recursos/en/scratch3-dibujar-espirales.rst

 #.
 Añadimos una nueva variable **Lado** que guardará
    el tamaño del lado que se está dibujando en este momento.

-   Pulsamos el botón de variables |boton-variables|,
+   Press the variables button |boton-variables|,

-   pulsamos en crear una variable  |boton-crear-variable|.
+   click on create a variable  |boton-crear-variable|.

-   Cambiamos el nombre de la variable a **Lado**
+   Change the name of the variable to **Lado**

    |br|